 The Scientist offers a full-time internship program.
 Successful applicants start writing immediately, quickly becoming integral members of our staff.
 Interns work from home on their own computers and must keep US East Coast business hours.
 As an intern you will cover breaking news for our website, produce a variety of articles for the print magazine, manage The Scientist’s social media presence, scan the literature for upcoming studies of interest, and proofread magazine articles.
-This is an excellent opportunity for researchers with proven writing abilities looking to get into science journalism and for writers with a strong science background.
-We’re looking for candidates who are comfortable digesting primary scientific literature and who can work well independently in a virtual office.
+We’re looking for candidates who have some experience in science journalism, are comfortable digesting primary scientific literature, and can work well independently in a virtual office.
 Successful interns are able to manage multiple articles simultaneously, complete assignments on deadline, and work collaboratively with editors.
 You must be a college graduate.
 If you’re interested, send your resume to email@example.com.
-The position is paid and typically lasts for four months.
+The position is pays $2,000/month and typically lasts for four months.

 The Scientist’s editors are always looking for writers who can contribute enterprising reporting to tell the stories of life science around the world.
 Online News stories and pieces for the Notebook (which appear in print) are generally the best places to break in as a freelance journalist.
 If you are an active researcher who would like to reach our tens of thousands of scientist readers, we welcome your Opinion or Feature article ideas.

 News stories cover the latest and greatest in life science research.
 For stories about new scientific findings, studies that are still under embargo are preferred.
 The Scientist staff monitors embargoed releases from most major journals and press wires, so we prefer that freelance journalists pitch us stories that we might otherwise miss.
 And we always welcome pitches concerning trends in a particular field or industry.